mohussain237/Authentication/README.md

 npm start

 # ******* For Testing the Code :
- Use POSTMAN application, for the authentication by passing headers tokens
+ Use POSTMAN application for the authentication by passing headers tokens